 Not included in your delivery

-• Wash and dry produce. • Peel and mince or grate ginger.
-Trim green beans if necessary; cut crosswise into 2-inch pieces.
+Wash and dry all produce.
+Peel and mince or grate ginger.
+Trim green beans, if necessary; cut crosswise into 2-inch pieces.
 Trim and thinly slice scallions, separating whites from greens.

-• While rice cooks, in a medium microwave-safe bowl, add green beans and a splash of water; cover with plastic wrap.
+Meanwhile, add green beans and a splash of water to a medium microwave-safe bowl; cover with plastic wrap.
 Microwave until tender, 1-2 minutes.
-Drain. • Heat a large, preferably nonstick, pan over medium-high heat.
-Add peanuts, 1 tsp sugar (2 tsp for 4 servings), and 2 TBSP water.
-Cook, stirring, until water has evaporated and peanuts are coated and lightly toasted, 3-5 minutes. • Turn off heat; transfer to a small bowl.
-Wash out pan.
+Drain.
+Heat a large, preferably nonstick, pan over medium-high heat.
+Add peanuts, 1 tsp sugar (2 tsp for 4), and 2 TBSP water.
+Cook, stirring, until water has evaporated and peanuts are coated and lightly toasted, 3-5 minutes.
+Turn off heat; transfer to a small bowl.

-• Stir green beans, scallion whites, remaining ginger, and 1 tsp sugar (2 tsp for 4 servings) into pan with pork.
+Stir green beans, scallion whites, remaining ginger, and 1 tsp sugar (2 tsp for 4) into pan with pork.
 Cook, scraping up any browned bits from bottom of pan, until ginger is fragrant and pork is cooked through, 1-2 minutes.
-TIP: If scallions begin to brown too quickly, reduce heat to medium low. • Stir in Szechuan paste, sweet soy glaze, and ¼ cup water (1⁄3 cup for 4).
+(TIP: If scallions brown too quickly, reduce heat to medium low.)
+Stir in Szechuan paste, sweet soy glaze, and ¼ cup water (⅓ cup for 4).
 Cook, stirring, until everything is thoroughly coated, 1-2 minutes more.
 Turn off heat.
-Taste and season with salt and pepper if desired.

-• Fluff rice with a fork and season with salt and pepper. • Divide rice between bowls; top with stir-fry.
+Fluff rice with a fork and season with salt and pepper.
+Divide between bowls.
+Taste and season stir-fry with salt and pepper; spoon over rice.
 Sprinkle with scallion greens and peanuts.
 Serve.